 05 A CITY AT WORK

 MARGARET TENNANT & SIMON JOHNSON

-The Monowork Knitting Mills is one of Palmenton North's older businesses, and on important employer of women.
-It was known as the Monowork Hodery Teathey when this photograph was taken, probabily in the sainty 1920s.
-States often worked alonguide each other, since recruitment wor others via Newdo and Sanily
+The Manawatu Knitting Mills is one of Polimenton North's oldest businesses, and an important employer of women.
+It was known on the Manawatu Housey Tractory when this photograph was taken, probably in the early 1920s.
+Sisters often worked alongside each other, since recruitment was other vita freeds and family